-Situated in Auckland’s vibrant Viaduct Basin on the Waitemata Harbour, the Museum is open every day of the year except for Christmas Day.
+Located in Auckland’s lively Viaduct Basin, overlooking the Waitematā Harbour, the museum is open daily except for Christmas Day.

 NZ Maritime Museum Exhibitions & Events

-Head out on one of our heritage vessels on the Waitemata Harbour.
+Head out on one of our heritage vessels on the Waitematā Harbour.
+Charters sailings available – perfect for groups and events.

 Guided Tours